 - Supporting letters from collaborators.

-Please ensure Arial font size 12 is used.
-If this font size is not used, the application will be rejected prior to formal consideration.
+Please use Arial font size 12 or the application will be rejected prior to formal consideration.